godspeedsystems/gs-documentation/docs/event_sources/overview.md

 ---
 # Overview

-  Event Sources in godspeed framework allows you to define entry or trigger points of application.
+  Event sources in Godspeed framework captures event and allows you to define entry or trigger points of application.
 Like `express` type, event source will allow you to expose your application through REST API or a `cron` type event source to schedule a recurring call to a workflow.

 ## Types of Event Sources
   1. Event Source